A Hospital Visitor

 Me

 Strange thing is, I’m not even that big of a reader.
 I only get through a few books a year.
 But a good creepypasta… [Justin audibly snickers] Yeah, I know the name kind of loses whatever flimsy legitimacy it has after you say it a few times.
 Still, it’s a community-driven genre, you know?
 The good ones are scary because they draw on shared experiences.
 Fear.
 Loss.
 A re-imagining of a good horror movie.
 Science gone awry, the doubts and unknowns of the universe.
-To me, though, the best ones were always about regrets and the frailty of memory.
+To me, though, the best ones were always about regrets and the imperfection of memory.

 Justin